mozilla/github-org-scripts/README.md

 *your* responsibility to ensure any possible match is a valid match.

 ## Scripts

+Scripts should now work with Python 3.
+Please open issues for any problems you encounter.

 ### auditlog.py
 Download audit log for $ORG via headless firefox via selenium ([``geckodriver``][gd_url] must be installed).
 Credentials as environment